 Although regulations allow situations when verification of household size is not required (see Department of Education Verification Guide), the Financial Aid Office does not have a systematic way to track these exclusions.
 Therefore, all students selected for verification must submit a response to the Household size question on the Verification Worksheet, except in rare occasions where FAO personnel otherwise identify and manually clear this requirement due to meeting federal guidelines for not being required to submit proof. (ex.
-Independent student on the FAFSA showing 1 in household and 1 in college)
+Independent student on the FAFSA showing 1 in household)

-9.5.4 Number in Postsecondary Institutions
+9.5.4 Number in Postsecondary Institutions (Section removed 11/30/2023)